-Laura Lombardi’s commitment to social justice is as admirable as her designs.
-Not only are orders currently being shipped with a copy of Patia’s Fantasy World’s Guide to Dismantling Systemic Racism, but stand firm against systematic racism, police brutality and white supremacy, with donations to numerous initiatives.
+Laura Lombardi’s commitment to social justice is as admirable as her designs, and the brand stands firm against systematic racism, police brutality and white supremacy, with donations to numerous initiatives.
 In addition, the New York City store is currently being used to prepare and distribute refreshments and PPR for protesters and essential workers.
-Read more on their commitment to social justice here.

 Our search for ethical and sustainable jewellery takes us from New York to Sydney, Australia.
 Founded in 2008 by classically trained jeweller of the same name, Zoë Pook Jewellery offers clientele exquisite ethical wedding and engagement rings, as well as handmade bespoke commissions.
 Her designs are an artistic blend of vintage yet on-trend pieces, featuring a vast range of styles, diamonds and coloured gems.
 The Headdress Collection of rings is a wonderful example of this (and our personal favourite!).